Paul Kaye

-Paul Kaye (born 15 December 1964) is an English comedian and actor.
+Paul Kaye is an English comedian and actor.
 He is perhaps best known for his role as Thoros of Myr in the HBO fantasy series Game of Thrones (2013–17).
 He started as shock interviewer Dennis Pennis on The Sunday Show (1995–97).
 His other TV roles include Mike Strutter in the MTV series Strutter (2006–2007), Vince the fox in the BBC black comedy series Mongrels (2010–2011), Vinculus in the BBC fantasy mini-series Jonathan Strange & Mr Norrell (2015), Psychiatrist in the Netflix comedy series After Life (2019–20), Malcolm Donahue in the ITV crime drama Vera (2019–23), and Patrick Katz in the Netflix thriller mini-series The Stranger (2020).

 In theatre, Kaye was nominated for the 2012 Laurence Olivier Award for Best Performance in a Supporting Role in a Musical, for his work as Mr. Wormwood in the Royal Shakespeare Company's musical Matilda.

-Early life
+Early life and education

-Kaye was born in the Clapham area of London on 15 December 1964.
+Paul Kaye was born in the Clapham area of London.
 He and his twin sister were adopted by Jackie and Ivan Kaye and raised in Wembley, where their adoptive parents ran a sportswear shop.
 He is of Jewish background.

 He was a promising schoolboy athlete who achieved an impressive time in the 100-metre race.
 He later became a fan of punk rock, particularly the Sex Pistols bassist Sid Vicious.
-At the age of 16, he entered Harrow Art School on a two-year foundation course, and achieved a distinction before earning a first-class degree in Theatre Design from Nottingham Trent University (then called Trent Polytechnic).
+At the age of 16, he entered Harrow Art School on a two-year foundation course, and achieved a distinction before earning a first-class degree in theatre design from Trent Polytechnic (now Nottingham Trent University).